 About the BA (Hons) Performing Arts Top Up programme

-The BA (Hons) Performing Arts (Top Up) programme at University Centre Grimsby offers a focus within performing arts in the study of drama, dance, and production as an actor, dancer, choreographer, producer, director, teacher, facilitator, stage manager and more with opportunities for individual expression in performance or production within these disciplines as well as collaboration.
-We believe in each performer having their own voice as an artist and as a creator and a collective group developing the ability to create their own opportunities is as important as the ability to work effectively and professionally and the ability to generate and sustain individual work is crucial to a performer’s continued growth and development throughout their career.
+The BA (Hons) Performing Arts Top-Up programme at University Centre Grimsby offers a focus within Performing Arts in the study of drama, dance, and production as an actor, dancer, choreographer, producer, director, teacher, facilitator, stage manager and more, with opportunities for individual expression in performance or production within these disciplines as well as collaboration.
+We believe in each performer having their own voice as an artist and as a creator and a collective group, and developing the ability to create their own opportunities is as important as the ability to work effectively and professionally, and the ability to generate and sustain individual work is crucial to a performer’s continued growth and development throughout their career.
 Learning to perform is a continuous process of personal discovery and exploration.
-Professional opportunities for performers are increasingly broad and the course aims to address key concepts and skills that can be adapted to a wide range of performance media and contexts.
-The Programme team does not focus upon a single methodology, but provides students with the tools to develop as a professional and confident performer and individual.
-The University Centre Grimsby is home to the state of the art arts building including a 200-seat theatre, dance studio and rehearsal rooms.
+Professional opportunities for performers are increasingly broad, and the course aims to address key concepts and skills that can be adapted to a wide range of performance media and contexts.
+The programme team does not focus upon a single methodology, but provides students with the tools to develop as a professional and confident performer and individual.
+The Grimsby Institute is home to the state-of-the-art arts building, which includes a 200-seat theatre, dance studio and rehearsal rooms.
 Students will have the opportunity to work in a professional environment with staff who have proven track records within the industry.

-Students will be required to have successfully completed 240 credits from the first two years of study on a Foundation Degree programme or equivalent and achieve a minimum average of 50% at level 5.
+Students will be required to have successfully completed 240 credits from the first two years of study on a Foundation Degree programme or equivalent, and achieved a minimum average of 50% at level 5.

 What you will learn